William C. Bray: Biography

 During World War I there were many victims of carbon monoxide poisoning in sites of incomplete combustion, such as battleship turrets, and so there was an urgent need to develop gas masks.
 Bray and several colleagues, in association with the Defense Research Section of the Chemical Corps led to the preparation of Hopcalite, an effective mixed-oxide catalyst for the low temperature oxidation of carbon monoxide, which is still in use today.

 Bray married Nora Thomas on 30 June 1914.
 They had a daughter, Margaret.

 He was promoted associate professor in 1916 and appointed full professor in 1918.
 In 1919, he was Associate Director of the Fixed Nitrogen Research Laboratory.
 Bray returned to the University in 1920 and, in the next 26 years published 45 papers.
-Amongst them was one describing a chemical clock reaction, later know as the Bray–Liebhafsky reaction.
+Amongst them was one describing a chemical clock reaction, later known as the Bray–Liebhafsky reaction.

 William Crowell Bray died on 24 February 1946, following a heart attack the previous year.
 He was buried at the Chapel of Memories Columbarium and Mausoleum in Oakland, California.
 Nora, who died in 1966, is interred in the same grave.